 - Purchased metal roofs, energy efficient appliances, 100% recycled content indoor and outdoor floor mats, replaceable carpet squares (instead of rolled carpet), and Indiana-made durable furniture for new and newly renovated buildings.

-- Purchase 100% recycled napkins, paper towels, toilet paper, and tissues.
+- Purchase 100% recycled napkins, paper towels, toilet paper, and tissues and office paper.

 2. Social Resilience and Sustainability